-The second round (picking up the sound that will be broadcast from Mars) begins when the jury selected 11 final sounds and ends with the landing of the ExoMars spacecraft on Mars (probably in April 2021).
+The second round (picking up the sound that will be broadcast from Mars) begins when the jury selected 11 final sounds and ends with the landing of the ExoMars spacecraft on Mars (in 2023).

 The organisers of the competition are the Institute of Atmospheric Physics of the Czech Academy of Sciences, established on 1st January 1964 and transformed into a public research institution by Act no. 341/2005 Coll., with its registered office at Boční II/1401, 141 31 Praha 4, IČ: 68378289 and the natural sciences magazine Vesmír, founded in 1871, registered in the Commercial Register administered by the Municipal Court in Prague, Section C, Entry 2143, with its registered office at Na Florenci 3, 111 21 Praha 1, IČ: 16191986 (hereafter referred to as ‘the Organiser’).

 Entrants are all those who during the course of the competition send the Organiser an audio recording of a maximum length of 30 seconds (preferred formats mp3, mp4, wav - 44,1-48 kHz, 16 bit) and no larger than 10 MB using the online form at mars.vesmir.cz.